Form preview

 1

-Register the account.
-Begin by clicking Start Free Trial and create a profile if you are a new user.
+Create an account.
+Begin by choosing Start Free Trial and, if you are a new user, establish a profile.

 2